jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 An IDPF has two main operations.
 The first is the key-generation algorithm, which is run by the Client.
-It takes as input `alpha` and `beta` and returns three values: two "key shares", one for each of two Aggregators; and the "public share", to be distributed to both Aggregators.
+It takes as input `alpha` and `beta` and returns two values: a list of "key shares", one for each Aggregator; and the "public share", to be distributed to both Aggregators.
 The second is the key-evaluation algorithm, run by each Aggregator.
 It takes as input a candidate prefix string `x`, the public share, and the Aggregator's key share and returns the Aggregator's share of `f(x)`.

 Shares of the IDPF outputs can be aggregated together across multiple reports.
-This is used in Poplar1 ({{Section 8 of !VDAF}}) to count how many input strings begin with a candidate prefix.
+This is used in Poplar1 ({{Section 8 of !VDAF}}) to solve the private prefix histogram problem.
 IDPFs are private in the sense that each Aggregator learns nothing about the underlying inputs beyond the value of this sum.
 However, IDPFs on their own do not provide robustness.
 For example, it is possible for a malicious Client to fool the Aggregators into accepting malformed counter (i.e., a value other than `0` or `1`).
-It is also possible for a Client to "vote twice" by constructing key shares for which `f(x) = f(x') = beta`, where `x` and `x'` are distinct, equal-length strings.
+It is also possible for a Client to "vote twice" by constructing key shares for which `f(x) = f(x') = beta`, where `x` and `x'` are distinct, equal-length candidate prefixes.

 To mitigate these issues, IDPF must be composed with some interactive mechanism for ensuring the IDPF outputs are well-formed.
 Mastic uses the VIDPF of
 {{MST23}} for this purpose, which endows IDPF with the following properties:

-1. **One-hot Verifiability:** There is at most one prefix of each length whose value under f is non-zero.
+1. One-hot Verifiability: There is at most one prefix of each length whose value under f is non-zero.
 In particular, the output shares at each level are additive shares of a one-hot vector.

-1. **Path Verifiability:** The One-hot Verifiability property alone is not sufficient to guarantee that the keys are well-formed.
+1. Path Verifiability: The One-hot Verifiability property alone is not sufficient to guarantee that the keys are well-formed.
 The Aggregators still need to verify that: a) the non-zero output values are across a single path in the tree, and b) the value of the root node is consistently propagated down the VIDPF tree.
-For example, if the root value is `beta`, then there is only a single path from root to the leaves with nonzero values, and all such values equal `beta`.
+For example, if the root value is `beta`, then there is only a single path from root to the leaves with non-zero values, and all such values equal `beta`.

 Below we describe the syntax of VIDPF; in {{vidpf-construction}} we specify the concrete construction of {{MST23}}.